tiramdasg/tiramdasg.github.io/_posts/2024-06-06-emerging-technologies-pitfalls.md

 ---
-title: 100 days of Coding & What it's Teaching Me
-tags: [python, 100 days]
+title: Avoiding Pitfalls in Emerging Technologies - A Strategic Guide
+tags: [innovation, management]
 style: fill
-color: info
+color: secondary
-description: 100 days of coding and what it is teaching me.
+description:
 ---

-## Introduction

 In the fast-paced world of technology, established firms must navigate numerous risks and challenges to capitalize on emerging technologies.
 This blog explores key strategies to avoid common pitfalls and leverage new technologies effectively, as outlined in the work of Geethika Tiramdas.